Database maintenance often requires deleting unnecessary tables. In SQL Server, we have multiple options to accomplish this task:

 How to use DROP TABLE in SQL Server

-Drop a single table from the different database
+Drop a single table from a different database

 DROP TABLE AdventureWorks2022.dbo.NewEmployee;